ICESAT-2HackWeek/learning-resources/docs/logistics/schedule.md

 # Hackweek Schedule

-Note: Although the schedule is fairly set, we will still be making occasional updates to it, so please check back!
+**Note**: Although the schedule is fairly set, we will still be making occasional updates to it, so please check back!

 You may wish to view our [Google Calendar](https://calendar.google.com/calendar?cid=NHFzMzBzbHYyYW5nN3IzczM1b2E4aDhybG9AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for the event.

+# Time Zones

+All times listed below are UTC -7 (Pacific Daylight Time).
+You might want to consult this [Time Zone Map](https://www.timeanddate.com/time/map/) to figure out times in your location.

 ## Monday June 8

-### 9:00 to 10:30 AM PDT: Introductory Session
+### 9:00 to 10:30 AM: Introductory Session

+*Lead Instructors: Anthony Arendt and Charley Haley*

 * Icebreaker
 * Provide overall schedule